Claude Platform Docs

 for event in stream:

-if event.type == "session.status_idle" and (stop := event.stop_reason):
+if event.type == "session.status_idle" and (stop_reason := event.stop_reason):

-match stop.type:
+match stop_reason.type:

 case "requires_action":

-for event_id in stop.event_ids:
+for event_id in stop_reason.event_ids:

 # Approve the pending tool call